 Leukemia is either acute or chronic and is categorized by the type of cells affected and the rate of cell growth.
 Acute leukemia is characterized by an abundance of immature blood cells.
 It can be fatal due to of the lack of mature blood cells which prevent anemia, infection, and bleeding.

 Myelodysplastic Syndrome is a condition in which the bone marrow fails to produce the right amount of normal blood cells; this can lead to acute myeloid leukemia.
 Myeloproliferative Disease (MPD) occurs when there are too many blood cells; this can develop into acute myeloid leukemia.

 Chronic leukemia is characterized by too many mature blood cells.
-This type of leukemia is usually found in people between the ages 40 and 70.
+This type of leukemia is usually found in people between the ages of 40 and 70.

 Talk to a Cancer Misdiagnosis Attorney